signal-flux/SFxPW-Intro-to-Modular-Synthesis/Chapter-01/chapter01.md

 While VCV Rack is a digital environment, we will continue to talk about the signals as analog voltages, since the environment is designed to emulate Eurorack modular synthesis.

 In these first two labs, we will look at a critical tool for understanding *signals*: the *oscilloscope*.
 An oscilloscope allows you to visualize the voltage level of a signal in order to understand how the signal is actually changing over time.
 Understanding how a signal changes over time is critical to understanding how the signal is affecting any of the other modules it might be connected to.
-We will also look at two simple signal generator modules which output a constant voltages.
+We will also look at two simple signal generator modules which output constant voltages.
 The magnitude or *level* of the constant voltage can be set by a knob.

 When you are ready, move on to the [next chapter](../Chapter-02/chapter02.md)!